 The game is isometric in design with a movement system that works well for the most part as you climb or hop around on things.
 I didn't particularly like the map setup for the most part as they felt confusing and overly complex.
 They did all mostly funnel you along in a linear fashion, it's just that I wish some more open world elements were added.
 The puzzles were decent in the game without too many troubles, but they felt basic.
 This also goes with the combat and abilities with everything feeling overly simplistic which is most likely from the mobile version.
 The world was lively with many creatures to tackle and great looking islands to explore.
 The sailing portions particularly stick out for me as beautiful sets with a perfect ocean filled with things to see.

 Oceanhorn is a great game providing a solid amount of time for its story and many unique places to explore.
 It's definitely similar to Wind Waker in many ways being a bit simpler than that game which is fine.
 There's a good balance of exploration mixed with combative areas though it would have been nice to see more open spaces.
 It felt a bit too linear at many moments and the paths of which you get to places will definitely confuse many.
 Puzzles had the right balance to them though they're a bit on the easier side.
 There's definitely a large world to explore in Oceanhorn: Monster of the Uncharted Seas, it's just held back by mobile roots and its similarity to Wind Waker.
 While this may sound somewhat negative it's a wonderful experience and well worth your time despite some stumblings.

-Review Done on Oceanhorn: Monster of Uncharted Seas for Xbox One
+Oceanhorn: Monster of Uncharted Seas Review on Xbox One

 Review Code Provided by FDG Entertainment